9 Aug 2022

 In addition, the investors are likely to require access to the company’s accounts for inspection.

 In an investment agreement, investors commonly reserve the right to appoint a director of their choice to the board of directors.
-In some cases, investors also specify that there will be no quorum on any board meetings without the presence of these directors appointed by them.
+In some cases, investors also specify that there will be no quorum at any board meetings without the presence of these directors appointed by them.

 Directors effectively serve as a ‘check’ on the management of a company.
-They ensure that the management run the company in the interests of the shareholders, such as the investor.
+They ensure that the management runs the company in the interests of the shareholders, such as the investor.
 They do this by voting on major decisions pertaining to the company and by contributing their expertise to the company, ensuring that from a strategic perspective, the company is more likely to succeed.

 In addition, investors also often reserve observer rights.
 This allows the investor to send non-directors to board meetings and receive all information given to the directors, albeit without the ability to vote.

-Investors use observer rights to bring other members of their teams, with expertise different to that of the director they have elected, to provide guidance to the company.
+Investors use observer rights to bring other members of their teams, with expertise different from that of the director they have elected, to provide guidance to the company.
 The company thereby benefits from a greater chance of success, increasing the likelihood that the investor’s investment grows.

 It is important to include boilerplate clauses in your investment agreement.
 The term ‘boilerplate clauses’ refers to a group of standardised clauses which are always included in every contract.
 Boilerplate clauses are often included at the end of every contract with the main, more substantive clauses, included at the beginning of the contract.